znsio/specmatic-documentation/documentation/authoring_contracts.md

     And response-body (ResponseBody)
 ```

 We can immediately see a numer of headers in the contract that have nothing to do with the AIP.
-Qontract dumps them all into the contract and leaves it to you to keep what's important.
+Specmatic dumps them all into the contract and leaves it to you to keep what's important.

 You should simply remove the unnecessary headers, like so: